Food preservation: Sugaring

 The earliest cultures have used sugar as a preservative, and it was commonplace to store fruit in honey.
 "Sugar tends to draw water from the microbes (plasmolysis).
 This process leaves the microbial cells dehydrated, thus killing them.
 In this way, the food will remain safe from microbial spoilage."

 In northern climates without sufficient sun to dry foods, preserves are made by heating the fruit with sugar.
 Sugar is used to preserve fruits, either in an antimicrobial syrup with fruit such as apples, pears, peaches, apricots, and plums, or in crystallized form where the preserved material is cooked in sugar to the point of crystallization and the resultant product is then stored dry.
 The latter method is used for the skins of citrus fruit (candied peel), angelica, and ginger.

 Modern industrial techniques

 Techniques of food preservation were developed in research laboratories for commercial applications.

 Aseptic processing

-Aseptic processing works by placing sterilized food (typically by heat, see ultra-high temperature processing) into sterlized packaging material under sterile conditions.
+Aseptic processing works by placing sterilized food (typically by heat, see ultra-high temperature processing) into sterilized packaging material under sterile conditions.
 The result is a sealed, sterile food product similar to canned food, but depending on the technique used, damage to food quality is typically reduced compared to canned food.
 A greater variety of packaging materials can be used as well.

 Besides UHT, aseptic processing may be used in conjunction with any of the microbe-reduction technologies listed below.
 With pasteurization and "high pressure pasteurization", the food may not be completely sterilized (instead achieving a specified log reduction), but the use of sterile packaging and environments is retained.